fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 How was my summer?
 It was joyful, it was lonely, it was beautiful, it was sad, it was scary, it was angry, it was exciting, it was inspiring.
-It was so special!
+It was very special.
-[Here's a playlist](https://open.spotify.com/playlist/3uGZAtC6qI7m3GqJsVtLpS?si=sPObYD4xSSOxZcZjWLvkWw&pi=u-OFRJ90nQQ2mU) I made with a bunch of songs that reflect how it felt.
+[Here's a playlist](https://open.spotify.com/playlist/3uGZAtC6qI7m3GqJsVtLpS?si=sPObYD4xSSOxZcZjWLvkWw&pi=u-OFRJ90nQQ2mU)  with a bunch of songs that reflect how it felt.

-I discovered that, in the silence of solitude, you can get a glimpses of who you are and what you're meant to be.
+I discovered that in the silence of solitude you can get a glimpses of who you are and what you're meant to be.
 I still don't have it completely figured out, but I have enough to get by with a sense of confidence and calm that I've never felt before.
-I think that we're social animals and that spiritual growth also happens in a community.
+I think we're social animals and spiritual growth also happens in a community.
-But a period of peace and isolation will definitely teach you a lot.
+But a period of peace and isolation will teach you a lot.
 Try it out and report back -- I promise it's worth it.

 ---